witchessabath/mkdocs/docs/NAS.md

 ## Samba

-I also created a Samba Share on my Raspberry Pi for the home network.
+I also created a Samba Share on my Raspberry Pi for my home network.
-To do this, install the packages `samba samba-common smbclient` and make a backup of the /etc/samba/smb.conf file, then create a new one with your custom entries.
+To do this, install the packages `samba samba-common smbclient` and make a backup of the `/etc/samba/smb.conf` file, then create a new one with your custom entries.
 Mine simply looks like this:
 ```
 [global]